aotarola/calculate-wages/README.md

 # How to use

-Place your payslip pdf (a single file with multiple pages) in the same folder as this repo, then run:
+Place your payslip pdf called : `payslips.pdf` (a single file with multiple pages) in the same folder as this repo, then run:

 ```sh